 Method Why is it used?
 What are the benefits?
 What are the drawbacks?
 What are the resource implications?
 What documents will we consult on using this method?
-1 Display / Exhibition To publicise proposals and, where appropriate, emphasise how they will impact on the area in the immediate vicinity of the venue To engage with the local community Help to summarise key issues in a user-friendly way Encourage two-way dialogue between the Council and visitors Helps to engender an appreciation of different viewpoints amongst participants Displays typically used on a one-off basis as they quickly become outdated as the plan making process and time progresses Securing accessible locations in facilities that are well-used by the public (e.g. foyers of supermarkets) Events held in formal venues are often poorly attended by hard-to-reach groups Staff time Identifying suitable venues attendance at exhibitions Financial costs design and printing of exhibition materials hire of exhibition panels hire of venue provision of refreshments (if appropriate) • DPDs • SPDs Steering Group Obtain input and direction from key stakeholders Act as a sounding board Internal Management and Member Steering Groups help to ensure the process remains focussed on delivery Groups including representatives from external organisations offer an (impartial) viewpoint Formal minutes highlight actions that need to be carried out by attendees Regular attendance by participants can be difficult to secure, adversely affecting timescales Staff time Identifying and inviting attendees chase-up responses from invitees attendance at group meetings Financial costs hire of venue (if not hosted in Town Hall) DPDs SPDs Evidence base documents (where appropriate) One-to-one meetings To ensure that key stakeholders are fully involved in the plan making process and to identify any key issues, particularly for infrastructure delivery Key issues can be addressed in great detail Detailed debate can help to overcome uncertainty and facilitate consensus Time consuming for both parties Can be difficult to arrange due to competing pressures on time and staff resources Competing views of other stakeholders may not be readily apparent / fully Staff time DPDs SPDs Evidence base documents (where appropriate)
+1 - provision of meals / refreshments Display / Exhibition To publicise proposals and, where appropriate, emphasise how they will impact on the area in the immediate vicinity of the venue To engage with the local community Help to summarise key issues in a user-friendly way Encourage two-way dialogue between the Council and visitors Helps to engender an appreciation of different viewpoints amongst participants Displays typically used on a one-off basis as they quickly become outdated as the plan making process and time progresses Securing accessible locations in facilities that are well-used by the public (e.g. foyers of supermarkets) Events held in formal venues are often poorly attended by hard-to-reach groups Staff time Identifying suitable venues attendance at exhibitions Financial costs design and printing of exhibition materials hire of exhibition panels hire of venue provision of refreshments (if appropriate) • DPDs • SPDs Steering Group Obtain input and direction from key stakeholders Act as a sounding board Internal Management and Member Steering Groups help to ensure the process remains focussed on delivery Groups including representatives from external organisations offer an (impartial) viewpoint Formal minutes highlight actions that need to be carried out by attendees Regular attendance by participants can be difficult to secure, adversely affecting timescales Staff time Identifying and inviting attendees chase-up responses from invitees attendance at group meetings Financial costs hire of venue (if not hosted in Town Hall) DPDs SPDs Evidence base documents (where appropriate) One-to-one meetings To ensure that key stakeholders are fully involved in the plan making process and to identify any key issues, particularly for infrastructure delivery Key issues can be addressed in great detail Detailed debate can help to overcome uncertainty and facilitate consensus Time consuming for both parties Can be difficult to arrange due to competing pressures on time and staff resources Competing views of other Staff time identifying and inviting attendees chase-up responses from invitees attendance at meetings DPDsSPDsEvidence base documents (where appropriate)